Second-generation gender bias: Gender bias in education

+Gender bias in household labor

+Second-generation bias can be observed in the division of household labor.
+Women are traditionally assigned household responsibilities such as cooking, cleaning, and childcare.
+These tasks are typically time-consuming and occur on a daily basis.
+However, men are more likely to handle occasional tasks such as home repair and yard work.
+The unequal distribution of labor within households can affect how individuals balance between work and home responsibilities.

+In a study examining whether household labor imbalances cause work-family conflict, researchers found that women carry twice the domestic responsibility as men.
+Despite women spending more time doing household chores, the perceptions of fairness vary between different individuals.
+Women with an equal gender ideology would perceive this imbalance as unequal, but those with more traditional views are more likely to find the division acceptable and remain satisfied in their relationships.

+The term "the second shift" was coined by Arlie Russell Hochschild, which explains how women are expected to do additional unpaid labor after a long day at work.
+The second shift highlights the challenges of balancing between professional and home obligations.
+The amount of time devoted to these responsibilities can reduce opportunities to rest or develop skills for career advancement.
+This phenomenon connects with how gendered expectations contribute to patterns of inequality in the workplace and at home.

 Possible solutions

 Ending this second-generation gender bias is hard because men and women alike do not realize discrimination is taking place, or deny that it is occurring.
 Because this problem is overlooked so frequently, it is not recognized as a major problem in many workplaces.
 One example of a solution could be as easy as using initials instead of a full name to hide gender bias when applying for employment in the workplace.
 Although this would not change the bias entirely, it would make employers review the resumes without paying attention to gender.
 Budden et al. (2007) proved that when women were judged by their work blindly, the number of women hired increased.
 Another easy solution would be to have employees come together and list the biases to create better understanding of the biases taking place.
 This would allow women to focus less on how they might be being judged by others, and focus more on being good employees and leaders.